Demonstration of an imaging technique for the measurement of PSF elongation caused by Atmospheric Dispersion: Conclusions

 In this work we have presented and compared three different methods to measure atmospheric dispersion from imaging data.
 We have shown that the addition of a diffraction mask spatially filters the image, thereby magnifying the dispersion by a factor $\lambda_2/(\lambda_2 - \lambda_1)$.
 This makes it easier to detect its presence.
 We tested the concept on the 40 cm Gratama telescope and found that our results agreed with the expected dispersion to within 0.5~arcsec, even with >2~arcsec atmospheric seeing.

 A forward modelling approach, that incorporated our knowledge about the telescope and the observing conditions, provided an independent check for the geometric approach of the speckle method.
-We fitted the atmopsheric dispersion magnitude and direction as the only free parameters of the simulated images.
+We fitted the atmospheric dispersion magnitude and direction as the only free parameters of the simulated images.
 The results agreed with the expected levels of atmospheric dispersion to within 0.5~arcsec, but had larger variation in the obtained magnitudes compared to the speckle method.
 At small zenith distances, where the dispersion should be minimal, this method overestimated the dispersion.
+This can be explained by temporal instabilities of a non-chromatic origin, such as telescope vibrations or sky tracking issues.

-A third method was developed to compare the other methods to a situation where a diffraction mask would not be available.
+A third method was discussed to illustrate that a characterisation of atmospheric dispersion from imaging data is not feasible without a diffraction mask.
 Using a description of a dispersed Gaussian distribution, the PSF elongation was determined from the star image directly.
 Numerical simulations suggested that accuracies of $\leq 1$ pixel should be obtainable in an ideal system.
 However, analysis on the acquired images showed very few dispersion magnitudes below 1-2~arcsec and a general deviation from the expected trend at lower zenith distances.
-Additional analysis of several VIMOS observations led us to conclude that it is easy to create PSF elongation, but difficult to recover its origin, without an extensive understanding of the complete system and observing conditions.
+We conclude that it is easy to create PSF elongation, but difficult to recover its origin, without an extensive understanding of the complete system and observing conditions.

-We have shown that the type of diffraction mask proposed in this work can thus be a valuable tool for the measurement of chromatic dispersion from imaging data.
+The type of diffraction mask proposed in this work can thus be a valuable tool for the measurement of chromatic dispersion from imaging data.
 Consequently, it may be used for the validation and calibration of atmospheric dispersion correctors on large telescopes.
 With higher resolution, diffraction limited image quality, strictly defined passbands and rigorous plate scale calibrations, the uncertainties in the measurement of atmospheric dispersion with speckle method will decrease substantially.
 This then opens the door to verify or improve upon the existing descriptions of atmospheric dispersion.